QC Solution Descriptions

 The following Spike tests are available:

-QC Spike (SPK)
+QC Spike (QCSPK)

 A QC Spike is a Post-digest spike which is used to determine whether any significant interferences are present, thereby requiring the use of Standard Additions.